-Starwood Preferred Guest is backing up its mid-year lowest-price-ever offer for buying Starpoints, which can be used for high-end, usually expensive hotel stays or transferring to one of their many partner frequent flyer programs.
+Starwood Preferred Guest is back with another great sale offer on buying Starpoints.
+These points can be used for high-end expensive hotel stays, or can be transferred to one of their many partner frequent flyer programs.

 The current Starpoints promotion

 The maximum purchase is 30,000 points (which is the limit for each calendar year) for $682.50 USD.
 The deal runs until 16 March.

 At the 35% discount level, this yields a cost of 2.275 USD cents per Starpoint, or if all 20,000 points are transferred to airline miles with the 5,000 point bonus, 1.82 USD cents per airline mile/point at 25,000 miles.